I am an avid self-taught gardener (I learn as problems arise), bird watcher, and nature lover.

 - Hit the bugs with the hose.
 Spraying your plants with water will dislodge the critters and they will not return to the same plant.
 There are hose attachments, like the bug blaster, that you can buy that is used for this specific purpose.

 - Get rid of colonies.
 Colonies of aphids can be snipped off.
 If you find aphids in groups or colonies, snip off the part of the plant that contain the colonies and kill the bugs.
-This will not get rid of all the bugs, will it will help to lessen the additional breeding.
+While this will not get rid of all the bugs, it will help to lessen additional breeding.

 - Use only slow-release fertilizers.
 These insects love overly fertilized trees and plants, thus, a slow-release type of fertilizer on your plants will help keep aphids at bay.
 In addition, it is wise to put a covering over your plants until they are large enough to withstand the aphids and other insects.

 - Get rid of ants.
 Ants will keep aphids alive, because aphids secrete honeydew or sugary sap, which benefits the ant.
 The mutualistic relationship between ants and aphids is so strong that you may see ants carrying aphids to other less populated plants.
 If you see ants running up and down the shoots of your plants, it's time to check to see if you have aphids in your garden.
 Not only will you need to get rid of the aphids, you will need to get rid of the ants.

 - Plant flowers.
 Plant marigolds, mums, asters, dahlias, and zinnias in your garden.
 Why?
 These plants will attract insects that will prey on aphids.
 Their natural predators include ladybugs, parasitic wasps, and lacewings.
 (Be sure to plant these flowers away from the garden plants you want to protect.)

 - Plant onions, garlic and chives.
 The odor of the plants drives the bugs away.